workstaffhq/helpcenter/docs/managers/customize/account.md

 # Organization Settings

 Workstaff offers you different customization options that will allow you to mimic the structure and activity of your organization.
-The different customization options available to you are listed below:
+The different customization options available to you are listed below.

 ## Account